qemu/qemu-web/contribute/security-process.md

 is generally assumed that the guest is trusted.

 And thus, this buffer overflow turned out to be a security non-issue.

-## What to Send to the QEMU Security Contact List

-Please provide as much information about your system and the issue as possible when contacting the list.